majid-T/Ethereum-Oracle/README.md

 ## What is this repo?

-We have simulated an Oracle in this peoject.
+We have simulated an Oracle in this project.
 A solidity smart contract StockOracle.sol has functions to set and get different stock prices.
 Then front end code with React.Js will fetch this prices from a 3rd party API and sets the prices on smart contract.
-Here we ued http://remix.ethereum.org/ and ganache CLI to setup an Ethereum environemnt.
-Front end code will use the ABI and deployed address of of the smart contract to intract with it.
+Here we used http://remix.ethereum.org/ and ganache CLI to setup an Ethereum environment.
+Front end code will use the ABI and deployed address of the smart contract to interact with it.

 ### Technologies and tools used in this project